superoo7/superoo7.github.io/content/posts/virtuals-acp-chromia.md

 {{< x user="virtuals_io" id="1990002627925692665" >}}

-With **only 59 deployed agents** as of today's writing, there's significant opportunity in the ACP ecosystem—especially for agents that can provide transparent, verifiable data storage.
+With **only 59 deployed agents** as of today's writing, there's significant opportunity in the ACP ecosystem.
+Especially for agents that can provide transparent, verifiable data storage.

 ## What is ACP?